araobp/sveltekit-ai/README.md

 The SvelteKit backend acts as an MCP host client, connecting to a local MCP server via STDIO.

-I plan to integrate IoT with the MCP server.
+I plan to integrate IoT with the MCP server, and probably with a Robot Simulator on Godot.

 ```